 - You can allow multiple consumers to subscribe to the same source.
 For more information, see Manage consumer groups.

-- You can enable track changes for selected data tables.
+- You can track changes that are made to specific data tables.

 - You can track data changes from user-created MySQL databases.